 Media ExperienceNPR, NBC, ABC, CBS, Television, Print, Radio, Online

-Heidi Shierholz is a labor market economist with the Economic Policy Institute (EPI) in Washington, DC.
+Heidi Shierholz is the Chief Economist for the US Department of Labor.
+Previously she was a labor market economist with the Economic Policy Institute (EPI) in Washington, DC.
 She joined EPI in August 2007.
-In this position, she has researched, written, and spoken widely on the economy and economic policy,…Full Bio Below »
+In this position, she researched, wrote,…Full Bio Below »

-Heidi Shierholz is a labor market economist with the Economic Policy Institute (EPI) in Washington, DC.
+Heidi Shierholz is the Chief Economist for the US Department of Labor.
+Previously she was a labor market economist with the Economic Policy Institute (EPI) in Washington, DC.
 She joined EPI in August 2007.
-In this position, she has researched, written, and spoken widely on the economy and economic policy, particularly as it affects middle- and low-income families in regards to employment, unemployment, labor force participation, and wage, income and wealth inequality.
-She has also focused on young workers, unemployment insurance, the minimum wage, the effects of immigration on wages in the US labor market, and the causes of (and solutions to) the weak labor market recovery in the aftermath of the Great Recession.
+In this position, she researched, wrote, and spoke widely on the economy and economic policy, particularly as it affects middle- and low-income families in regards to employment, unemployment, labor force participation, and wage, income and wealth inequality.
+She also focused on young workers, unemployment insurance, the minimum wage, the effects of immigration on wages in the US labor market, and the causes of (and solutions to) the weak labor market recovery in the aftermath of the Great Recession.